-Freud preferred to paint people who were known to him, including his mother and daughters, his wife, Kitty Garman, and the performance artist Leigh Bowery.
+Freud preferred to paint people who were known to him, including his mother and daughters; his wife, Kitty Garman, and the performance artist Leigh Bowery.
 However, in spite of his intimacy with his sitters in real life, his depictions of them convey a blankness and objectivity and his subjects rarely meet the gaze of the viewer.
-His portrayals can be described as existentialist insofar as they involve the individual in a bare, often stark, interior that is not defined or explained by the often random and isolated objects in the room that contribute to the surrealist atmosphere.
+His portrayals can be described as existentialist insofar as they involve the individual in a bare, often stark, interior that is not defined nor explained by the often random and isolated objects in the room that contribute to the surreal atmosphere.
 This increases the sense of alienation and the intensity of the dynamic that the viewer has with the sitter as there is nothing to distract from the raw details.

-Freud was part of the postwar generation of British painters who were preoccupied with the human figure.
-He is frequently grouped with Francis Bacon, Michael Andrews and Leon Kossoff as being part of the ‘School of London’ but this grouping was based on social affiliations rather than on shared artistic preoccupations, with the exception of their common interest in the human form.
-He died on July 20th 2011 in London.
+In 2002, Tate Britain held a major retrospective of Freud’s work.
+Freud continued to paint until his death on July 20th 2011 in London, leaving an unfinished painting of his assistant and close friend, David Dawson, and Dawson’s whippet Eli.
+This final painting was displayed in the National Portrait Gallery’s 2012 blockbuster show devoted to Freud’s portraits.

+Suggested image: 'Interior in Paddington' (1951) which is owned by the Walker art gallery in Liverpool for the image.

 References and further reading